procrastinando/HomeAssistant/README.md

 ```

 ## 2. Temperature, Humidity and Smoke sensor for the kitchen
-Using a DHT11 and MQ2 sensors on a D1 mini
+Using a DHT11 and MQ2 sensors on a D1 mini.

 <img width="400" src="https://raw.githubusercontent.com/procrastinando/HomeAssistant/main/kitchen.JPG">
 ```
 sensor: